Automatic Detection of AI Writing

 If you suspect that one of your students’ submissions is AI-generated, we recommend the following:

-• ask highly specific questions about the submission, targeting the parts of the submission that alarmed you.
+• ask highly specific questions about the submission, especially the process that led to it and the parts that alarmed you

 CC